Asian shares slip after Wall Street fall and Samsung arrest

 WALL STREET: The S&P 500 fell 2.03 points, or 0.1 percent, to 2,347.22.
 The Dow Jones industrial average rose 7.91 points, less than 0.1 percent, to set another record at 20,619.77.
 The Nasdaq composite dipped 4.54 points, or 0.1 percent, to 5,814.90.

-SAMSUNG WOES: A South Korean court approved the arrest of a billionaire heir to Samsung accused of bribery and other corruption scandal, a stunning development for the nation's richest family.
-Being arrested is Lee Jae-yong, 48, a vice chairman at Samsung Electronics and son of Samsung chair Lee Kun-hee.
-The news sent Samsung Electronics stock down by more than 1 percent.
+SAMSUNG WOES: A South Korean court approved the arrest of a billionaire heir to Samsung accused of bribery and other related crimes, a stunning development for the nation's richest family.
+The news of the arrest of Lee Jae-yong, vice chairman at Samsung Electronics and son of Samsung chair Lee Kun-hee, sent Samsung Electronics stock down by more than 1 percent.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama